winsvold/sanity/packages/@sanity/visual-diff/spec-v2.md

 }
 ```

-If the `zoo.primates` array has a new member:
+If the `zoo.primates` array has lost one of its members:

 ```
 {
-  "operation": "add",
+  "operation": "remove",
   "path": [
     "primates",
     {"_key": "abc123"}
   ],
   "field": "primates",
-  "to": {
+  "from": {
     "_type": "primate",
     "_key": "abc123",
     "name": "Bob",